sebasnabas/TI-MFA-linux/README.md

 * showing all routes  `ti-mfa-conf show`

 where
-* `MAC` is an Ethernet mac address
+* `MAC` is an Ethernet mac address,
-* `MPLSLABEL` is an MPLS label
+* `MPLSLABEL` is an MPLS label,
-* `DEV` is the name of a network interface the packet should be sent out on
+* `DEV` is the name of a network interface the packet should be sent out on,
-* `NETNS_PID` is optional and the process id of the network namespace the route should be saved for
+* `NETNS_PID` is optional and the process identifier for whose network namespace the route should be saved.

 #### Kernel Module (Data plane)